 Borrowings (other than swingline loans) under the 2018 Credit Agreement bear interest at a rate, at the Company's election at the time of borrowing, equal to (a) LIBOR plus a margin that ranges from 1.25% to 1.75% depending on the Company's consolidated leverage ratio, which is a ratio of consolidated funded indebtedness to consolidated earnings before interest, taxes, depreciation and amortization (EBITDA) (the "Consolidated Leverage Ratio") or (b) the highest of (i) prime, (ii) the federal funds rate plus 50 basis points, and (iii) the one month LIBOR rate plus 100 basis points (such highest rate, the "Base Rate"), plus a margin that ranges from 0.25% to 0.75% depending on the Consolidated Leverage Ratio.
-Swingline loans bear interest calculated at the Base Rate plus a margin that ranges from 0.25% to 0.75% depending on the Consolidated Leverage Ratio.

 The 2018 Credit Agreement contains certain covenants, including financial covenants requiring the Company to comply with maximum leverage ratios and minimum interest coverage ratios.
 The 2018 Credit Agreement also contains other provisions which may restrict the Company's ability to, among other things, dispose of or acquire assets or businesses, incur additional indebtedness, make certain investments and capital expenditures, pay dividends, repurchase shares and enter into transactions with affiliates.
-As of December 31, 2020, the Company was in compliance with its covenants under the 2018 Credit Agreement and \$24.5 million was available to borrow under the revolving credit facility.
+As of March 31, 2021, the Company was in compliance with its covenants under the 2018 Credit Agreement and \$25.0 million was available to borrow under the revolving credit facility.

 On May 21, 2020, the Company and certain of its subsidiaries received PPP Loans totaling approximately \$6.9 million in principal amount from Fifth Third Bank, N.A. (the "Lender") under the PPP established under the CARES Act.
 Each PPP Loan is evidenced by a promissory note dated May 21, 2020 (each, a "Promissory Note") issued by the applicable borrower to the Lender.
 The term of each PPP Loan is two years.
-The interest rate on each PPP Loan is 1.00%, which is deferred for the first six months of the term of the PPP Loan.
+The interest rate on each PPP Loan is 1.00%, which was deferred for the first six months of the term of the PPP Loan.
 The Promissory Note evidencing each PPP Loan is in the Lender's standard form for loans made by it under the PPP and contains customary events of default relating to, among other things, payment defaults and breaches of representations and warranties or other provisions of the Promissory Note.
 The occurrence of an event of default may result in a claim for the immediate repayment of all amounts outstanding under the applicable PPP Loan, collection of all other amounts owing from the borrower, and filing suit and obtaining judgment against the borrower.
 Each PPP Loan may be prepaid in whole or in part at any time without penalty.